PicMonkey's Commitment to GDPR Compliance

 PicMonkey’s GDPR readiness plan:

-Legal Updates: In an effort to better serve our users and ensure GDPR compliance, we have updated our customer-facing legal terms (Privacy & Cookies Policy and Terms of Use) before the required deadline of May 25, 2018.
+Legal Updates: In an effort to better serve our users and ensure GDPR compliance, we will update our customer-facing legal terms (Privacy & Cookies Policy and Terms of Use) before the required deadline of May 25, 2018.
 We'll also notify our customers when these changes are implemented.
 Additionally, we will create new internal customer support and marketing policies to ensure further compliance.

 Right to be Forgotten: Upon request, PicMonkey administrators can permanently delete personally identifiable information.
 If you are an EU customer and would like your account to be deleted, please visit your Account page.